putztzu/docker-cheat-sheet/README.md

 ## Containers

 A Container is the [isolated runtime environment](http://docker.readthedocs.org/terms/container/#container-def) which is created from an image.
 Within a container there can be an app, OS, or anything you want running.
-Containers are like highly featured chroots, but much more advanced features you might find in other virtualization technologies.
+Containers are like highly featured chroots, but with much more advanced features you might find in other virtualization technologies.

 A typical container life-cycle might be
 - Launch a generic container from a generic image
 - Access the console and modify the application as it's running from inside the container
 - Commit your container, thereby creating a new image which now contains your configuration modifications.

-Some common misconceptions it's worth correcting:
+Note: the following line is useful info from the prefork, but needs a new home.

 * __Containers are not limited to running a single command or process.__  You can use [supervisord](http://docs.docker.io/examples/using_supervisord/) or [runit](https://github.com/phusion/baseimage-docker).